Emergency Water Storage

 4. Envelopes/Pouches of Water

-Cons: not enough water for me, very small.
+Cons: not enough water for me, minimal.

 5. WaterBricks for Emergency Water Storage

-Pros: they are available in two sizes, 1.6-gallons, and 3.5-gallons, and they are stackable.
+Pros: they are available in two sizes, 1.6-gallons and 3.5-gallons, and they are stackable.

 Cons: I hate to say they are expensive because nowadays everything is expensive.
 I have 16 of the 3.5-gallon WaterBricks stored beneath my guest queen-size bed.
 This equals 56 gallons under that bed.
-Here is the link to see the post I wrote: WaterBricks Under The Bed

 They are stackable and you can even store them behind a couch in the living room.
 There is always a way to store water in a small home, apartment or mobile home.
-My motto has always been, to buy right the first time.
+My motto has always been to buy right the first time.

 6. Bathtub Bags